Healthy Homes Assessment Ahuriri

 Insulation Ahuriri

-Insulation for underfloor and ceilings has been compulsory in all rental houses from 1 July 2019.
-Property managers and landlords must make sure that the insulation is up to this new quality.
-In some cases, current ceiling insulation, or the insulation of the subfloor space may require to be filled with or replaced.
+Ceiling and underfloor insulation is a requirement on all rental houses from 1 July 2019.
+All landlords and property managers must ensure that the insulation is up to the new standard.
+In some instances, an existing insulation on the ceiling or in the subfloor space may require to be replaced or replaced.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3